Lines and Colors art blog

 American Art Collector magazine often features painters I’ve written about here on lines and colors.
 This month’s issue, for example, includes mention of Francis Livingston (image above, top) and Thomas Paquette.

-5 Replies to “American Art Collector
+5 responses to “American Art Collector

 1. It’s pretty awesome that an art site succumbed to a page-turning bit of flash kitsch.
 Although I’ll admit to a secret occasional love of fake page-turning if it’s done well.
 It has to actually be useful, not gratuitous!